ibm-cloud-docs/vmwaresolutions/vcenter/vc_nsx-t_orderinginstance.md

   * If you select **NFS Storage** and want to add and configure the same settings to all file shares, specify the **Number of Shares**, **Performance**, and **Size (GB)**.
   * If you select **NFS Storage** and want to add and configure file shares individually, select **Configure shares individually**.
 Then, click the **+** icon next to the **Add Shared Storage** label and select the **Performance** and **Size (GB)** for each file share.
 You must select at least one file share.
 9. Complete the network interface settings.
-   1. Enter the host name prefix, subdomain label, and root domain name.
+   1. Enter the host name prefix for the instance being provisioned, the subdomain label, and the root domain name.
 For a secondary instance, the domain name is automatically completed.
    2. Select the network setting of either **Public and Private Network** or **Private Network Only**.
    3. Select the VLAN settings:
       * If you want to order new public and private VLANs, click **Order New VLANs**.